 Professor Patrick O’Shea is aiming to increase both Irish and international student numbers.
 Measures are being put into place to try and increase the current number of students from 21,000 to 23,000 – with a projected 1,000 of these students coming from abroad.
 To boost student numbers, the project hopes to obtain a 26% intake through access admission routes (for instance, students gaining access through the HEAR and DARE schemes).

 The academic targets for 2022 include sustaining an annual research income of €90m and achieving a 92% retention rate of first and second year students.
 The project will implement a strategy to deliver an outstanding, student-centred teaching and learning experience.

 “We are committed to ensuring that UCC becomes the location of choice for Irish and international students.
 Like myself, many of us are first-generation university graduates, and we are passionate about ensuring access to higher education,” said O’Shea.

 The announcement of this project has inspired discussions on other aspects that could be considered.
 Members of the UCC branch of the Green Party have argued that the college should prioritise cycling infrastructure as part of the investment.
 Calls for increased accessibility and improved security have been made.
-Justin Fleming, (MPlan) Masters in Planning & Sustainable Development student and Green Party representative in the Cork City South Central ward, said the new plan should ‘absolutely include a substantial number of additional bike parking spaces on campus in central and convenient locations.’
+A representative for the Green Party in UCC said the new plan should ‘absolutely include a substantial number of additional bike parking spaces on campus in central and convenient locations.’